AdrianPilko/AdrianPilko/README.md

 - 🔭 I’m currently working on Sinclair zx81 assembly language games
-- 🌱 I’m currently learning how todo hires on Sinclair zx81
+- 🌱 I’m currently learning how todo sound on the Sinclair zx81 using ZXpand+ but also doing some pico pi
 - 💬 Ask me about retro computers(c64, zx spectrum, zx81), arduino, esp32 micro controllers
 - 😄 Pronouns: He / Him
+- I like to code in C, C++, Z80 assembly,

 ## Github Stats